microsoft/PowerApps-Samples/dataverse/orgsvc/C#-NETCore/BulkOperations/UpsertMultiple/README.md

 ﻿# UpsertMultiple README

-> **Note**:
-> This project currently doesn't support elastic tables

-This project uses [UpsertMultipleRequest](https://learn.microsoft.com/dotnet/api/microsoft.xrm.sdk.messages.upsertmultiplerequest) class to perform bulk create and update operations.
+This project uses [UpsertMultipleRequest](https://learn.microsoft.com/dotnet/api/microsoft.xrm.sdk.messages.upsertmultiplerequest) class to perform bulk upsert operations.

 ## Create table for sample

 This sample will create a new table that the code will use.
 It depends on the common structure for other projects in this solution that is described in [BulkOperations/README.md](../README.md).

 This sample demonstrates upserting records using both primary and alternate keys.

-The `CreateAlternateKey` property in Settings.cs controls whether an alternate key will be created for the table.
+For standard tables, the `CreateAlternateKey` property in Settings.cs controls whether an alternate key will be created for the table.
 The default value is `true`.
 The name of the column defined as an alternate key is `sample_keyattribute`.

+Elastic tables have a single alternate key defined and you can't create a new one.
+When configured for elastic tables, this sample will use the primary key and `partitionid` columns to uniquely identify records.

 ## Preparing data for upsert